 Read also: AI-based solutions for business

-The future pharmacy will leverage self-serve machines
+The future pharmacy practice will leverage self-serve machines

 Pharmacists currently spend very little time actually consulting their patients.
 This was already confirmed back in 2016 in an NIH study.
 Its findings demonstrated that pharmacists dedicated only 16.7% of their time to patient counseling.
 With new technological implementations, including updated software and automation, it’s likely that this percentage will greatly increase, making the future of pharmacy rather bright.